 It’s pumpkin season so why not really embrace it by using this amazing fruit to beautify the skin?
 Organic pumpkin puree is easy to find at your local grocery store as is raw honey and when those two ingredients work together, they can do wonders for your skin!
 Let’s learn how to make a DIY Pumpkin Mask just in time for the holidays!

-I’m envisioning a house full of cheer, a lit Christmas tree, warm flannel pjs, a crackling fire, maybe some wine and a couple generations making a homemade pumpkin mask together.
+I’m envisioning a house full of cheer, a lit Christmas tree, warm flannel pjs, a crackling fire, a homemade cup of pumpkin spice latte and a couple generations making a homemade pumpkin mask together.
 It’s sounds lovely, right?
 I hope that this is a scene many of you will experience.
 Homemade masks not only are an affordable and fun way to practice self care-they are often very effective and even a wholesome way to bring women together.

 Why do I get so excited about pumpkin skin care, you may ask?
 Well, pumpkins are full of all your skin needs to thrive…

 First, pumpkin has a small molecular structure so it can actually penetrate the skin.

 Pumpkin contains enzymes that help to dissolve dry skin cells.
 It contains vitamin A, alpha and beta-carotenes, vitamins C, K, and E, and minerals, including magnesium, potassium, and iron.

 Pumpkin Benefits for the Skin:

 - Brightens Skin